racheljewell/FireDocker/README.md

 Then cd to where your clone is

-Establish a connection with Docker:
+Verifying a connection with Docker:

 ```bash
     docker